+In offering the preceding recommendations, we acknowledge the movement to abolish police and its important role in calling for change in policing.
 Is abolition or defunding of the KU police preferable to the changes we recommend?
 Representative Alexandria Ocasio-Cortez defined this goal as "asking for the same budget priorities that many affluent suburbs already have.
-And it may sound strange, but many affluent suburbs have essentially already begun pursuing a defunding of the police in that they fund schools, they fund housing and they fund health care more as their number one priorities."69 This appears to mean maintaining the police as one element of a well-functioning system of public services.
-Christy Lopez, a Georgetown University law professor and proponent of abolition, has written that "Defunding the police means shrinking the scope of police responsibilities and shifting most of what government does to keep us safe to entities that are better equipped to meet that need.
-It means investing more in mental-health care and housing, and expanding the use of community mediation and violence interruption programs."70 Tracey Meares, a professor of law at Yale and at one time a defender of proactive policing strategies like stop-and-frisk, recently declared that "policing as we know it must be abolished before it can be transformed," by which she meant that "[p]olicing must reorient itself around a new set of goals; we must abandon the project of 'proactive policing.'
-Too many officers and agencies proceed with their work as if the pursuit of crime reduction is self-justifying.
+And it may sound strange, but many affluent suburbs have essentially already begun pursuing a defunding of the police in that they fund schools, they fund housing and they fund health care more as their number one priorities."72 This appears to mean maintaining the police as one element of a well-functioning system of public services.
+Christy Lopez, a Georgetown University law professor, has written that "Defunding the police means shrinking the scope of police responsibilities and shifting most of what government does to keep us safe to entities that are better equipped to meet that need.
+It means investing more in mental-health care and housing, and expanding the use of community mediation and violence interruption programs."
+Tracey Meares, a professor of law at Yale and at one time a defender of proactive policing strategies like stop-and-frisk, recently declared that "policing as we know it must be abolished before it can be transformed," by which she meant that "[p]olicing must reorient itself around a new set of goals; we must abandon the project of 'proactive policing.'
+Too many officers and agencies proceed with their work as if the pursuit of crime reduction is selfjustifying.
 Public safety, narrowly defined as crime reduction, simply does not provide a warrant for overly aggressive proactive policing approaches.
-Attention to co-production of public security with communities should be policing's primary goal."71
+Attention to co-production of public security with communities should be policing's primary goal."74